 Over the last two recruitment seasons, the Association of American Medical Colleges (AAMC) has administered two pilot cycles of the Supplemental ERAS® Application and Preference Signaling.
 The AAMC has, over the two seasons, collected feedback, in survey and focus group formats from applicants, medical student advisors, program directors to understand each group’s experience with the application process and based on the feedback have implemented changes to the application process for the upcoming recruitment season.

 For the 2023-24 recruitment season, the AAMC has stated the Supplemental ERAS® Application and Preference Signaling will be fully integrated into the MyERAS® application.
 There will no longer be a separate application.
-Details of what is new can be found here.
+See the ERAS Application Update page for more information.

 Independent IR residency

 The independent IR residency is two years in length (total of seven years of postgraduate training).
 This training format is only available to graduates of a diagnostic radiology residency.
-For more information, please visit the independent IR residency webpage.
+See the independent IR residency webpage for more information.

 Early Specialization in Interventional Radiology (ESIR)